 “We hope this guide will serve as a resource for chefs, farmers, students, advocates, and others to find the resources they need about the growing good food movement in the U.S.,” says Susan Ungaro, President of the James Beard Foundation.
 See the guide here: http://goodfoodorgguide.com

-The Livestock Conservancy is proud to announce that for the third year in a row, we have been awarded the distinction of “Top-Rated Nonprofit” by GreatNonprofits.org.
+The Livestock Conservancy is proud to announce that for the seventh straight year, we have been awarded the distinction of “Top-Rated Nonprofit” by GreatNonprofits.org.
 Only the top one percent of eligible nonprofits receive this distinction.
 Thank you to all of our members, donors, breeders, followers, and fans of heritage breeds who make our work possible.
 The Conservancy and the work we carry out wouldn't exist without you.

 To read public reviews of The Livestock Conservancy and leave your own review, visit our profile at http://greatnonprofits.org/org/the-livestock-conservancy.